kravse/boilerplate/README.md

 4) Optional: Run gulp watch to poll for changes.

-Live Reload: Download the livereload plugin for your browser at: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en
+In order to use the Live Reload functionanlity, download the livereload plugin for your browser at: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en